Xarelto Lawsuits

 Xarelto Recall Information

-As of this time, there has not been a recall of Xarelto related to internal bleeding.
+As of March 2019, there had not been a recall of Xarelto related to internal bleeding.
 However, the FDA has issued several warnings regarding the dangers of the drug.

 In June 2013, the FDA sent a warning letter to Johnson & Johnson after it was determined that the company’s subsidiary Janssen Pharmaceuticals, and its development partner Bayer AG, failed to properly warn patients and doctors in marketing material of the serious side effects linked to Xarelto (rivaroxaban).
 The letter stated that Johnson & Johnson’s print ad for Xarelto was “false or misleading because it minimizes the risks associated with Xarelto and makes a misleading claim.”